equivalentideas/home/_posts/2015-10-15-why-westconnex.markdown

 I hope this list is useful to people trying to understand the project and gives them new avenues to ask questions and demand answers.
-The site has now collected 70 contractors who’ve been given 158 contracts are worth over 150 million dollars.
+The site has now collected 70 contractors with 158 contracts worth over 150 million dollars.
 It doesn’t include some of the really big contracts, or ones smaller than $150,000, because of deficiencies with [NSW’s Government Information Public Access Act (GIPA)](http://www.austlii.edu.au/au/legis/nsw/consol_act/giaa2009368/).